We no longer charge any fees for holding money in your Wise Account if you live in Australia.

 Why was I charged this fee?

 In Australia, we’re authorised as a Purchased Payment Facility (PPF).
-To align with our regulations, we had to hold extra money (aka capital) in addition to the money that we hold for you in your account.
+To align with our regulations, we have to hold extra money (regulatory capital) in addition to the money that we hold for you in your account.
 So, when you hold large amounts of money with us — it cost us a bit more.

-This daily fee contributed to our capital so we could continue letting you hold large amounts in your account.
+This daily fee contributed to the cost of holding the extra capital so we could continue letting you hold large amounts in your account.

-How much could I hold before I get charged?
+How much could I hold before I got charged?

 If you had both a personal and business account, the amounts you held in your personal account didn't affect the free allowances in your business account (and vice versa).

 If you went over your free allowance for more than 3 days, we started charging the annual fee of 1.6%.

 This applied to all currencies, except for Euros, which was charged at 0.4% annually.
 Equivalent to approximately 0.00109% daily.